Scrape Instagram Comments

 to open up developer tools (this will allow you to record your web traffic as Instagram serves back the comments).
 You can then click on the “Network” tab to see your web traffic with the data in it.

-Once you’re done scrolling, look for a download arrow in your browser’s developer tools (Network Tab) that’s labeled something along the lines of “Export HAR…” Click this and save the HAR file somewhere you can access quickly, like your Desktop:
+Once you’re done scrolling, look for a download arrow in your browser’s developer tools (Network Tab) that’s labeled “Export HAR…” & click this to save a HAR file containing the raw network data Instagram sent to your browser:

 Now that we have the data inside this large file, the trick is to extract data out of this file.
-For this, we suggest using our HAR File Web Scraper where you can upload the file here, and the software will parse everything out for you and group together all the different requests with the comments in it:
+For this, we can use the HAR File Web Scraper where you can upload the file there, and the software will parse everything out for you and group together all the different requests with the comments in it:

-You can click the disk icon next to each of the requests to download the data for free, or scroll up and click the “Parse Group” button (above all the individual responses) to download a combined CSV file with the comments in it (note this is a paid feature):
+You can click the disk icon next to each of the requests to download the data for free, or scroll up and click the “Parse Group” button (above all the individual responses) to download a combined CSV file with the comments in it:

 You can see that the HAR File Scraper combined all of the individual requests into a combined list that you can now download as a single CSV file.

 Check out the CSV file to see exactly what it contains, but you should get the full comment text, the name of the author, link to their profile pictures, and within the comment you’ll see Instagram hashtags used in the bodies, which can be fun to analyze!
-You can repeat this process as much as you’d like to export comments from several Instagram users.
+You can repeat this process as much as you’d like to export comments from several Instagram users & posts.